mpham19/hard-headed/README.md

 - Michael Pham
 - Suyue Yan

+## **Problem**
+Limiting worker accidents on construction sites to improve the health of workers, reduce days lost to injury and reduce insurance payouts for workers' compensation claims.

 The repository is a work in progress for the Summer 2022 DAEN Capstone.
 Using datasets from the SODA: Site Object Detection dAtaset for Deep Learning in Construction project and the Pictor PPE project.

 ### Articles